Migrating Legacy Bash Scripts to Python IaC

 Frequently Asked Questions

 How do I safely import existing infrastructure managed by bash into Pulumi or CDKTF state?
-Use the provider's import CLI with explicit resource identifiers.
-Run a dry-run preview to verify mapping accuracy.
-Commit the generated state snapshot to version control before applying any configuration changes.
+Use pulumi import with explicit resource type and ID for Pulumi.
+For CDKTF, run cdktf synth first to generate the Terraform configuration, then use terraform import in the synthesized output directory.
+Run a dry-run preview to verify mapping accuracy before applying.

 What is the recommended approach for handling bash environment variables in Python IaC?
 Replace shell variable expansion with typed configuration classes using Python 3.9+ dataclasses or pydantic models.
 Inject values via stack configuration files or secure secret managers.
-Never hardcode secrets in environment variables.
+Never hardcode secrets in environment variables committed to source control.

 How do I implement safe rollback if a Python IaC migration fails mid-deployment?
 Maintain pre-migration state exports.
 Use stack-level snapshots and configure CI/CD pipelines to halt on non-zero exit codes.
 Restore state using the provider's import command and re-run preview to isolate the failure boundary.